Joshua-Ai/invite-manager/README.md

 ## Introduction

 ⚠️ This project is not finished but it is perfectly functional.
-Basic features are usable but many more will be coming soon..
+Basic features are usable but many more will be coming soon.

 InviteManagerMongoDB is a Discord robot made in Javascript with [Discord.js (v12.5)](https://discord.js.org) and [Mongoose](https://mongoosejs.com/) by FrancisLaTruelle.
 Feel free to add a star ⭐ to the repository to promote the project !